-For experts who oversee the implementing of your private cloud, there are some basic concepts that need to happen.
-For one thing, there must be a united foundation that brings all the components together in one setting.
+For experts who oversee the implementation of your private cloud, there are some basic concepts that need to happen.
+There must be a united foundation that brings all the components together in one setting.
 Without a doubt, the servers must be in computer-generated mode, as well your IT staff must have safety precautions in place.
 Also, it’s important to note that an IT organization may build out their own Hybrid Integration Platform on one or the other, or a combination of both with a private or public cloud.

 Also, when building a private cloud, another concept is necessary, there must be a full-on delivery of both the system management and software distribution.
 This helps with the bottom-line.
 It also doesn’t hurt to have a catalog that you will have access to.
-In the end, to build a private cloud, there must always be accountability.
+In the end, to build a private cloud, there must be accountability.

 A public cloud is defined as “computing services offered by third-party providers over the public internet, making them available to anyone who wants to use or purchase them.”
 To build a public cloud, you need to have in place certain plans from architecture to network concept to security for starters.
 Building a public cloud also requires you to know your workload and runtime performance applications to have a successful outcome.
 It’s important to start small, you can grow your cloud down the road.
-Or you may use a hybrid integration platform to master integration across your public and private clouds as well.
+Or you may use a hybrid integration platform to master integration across your public and private clouds.